robjsnow/placeholder/README.md

-# Placeholder Site for NWASpot
+# Placeholder Site

-This is a placeholder site for the upcoming NWASpot website.
+This is a placeholder site for the upcoming Nwa Spot

 Stay tuned for exciting updates and features coming soon!